Yeicor/static-go-playground/README.md

 ## Building from source

+Dependencies:

+- Go Compiler (TODO: minimum version)
+- `node` and `npm`/`yarn`
+- Very common UNIX tools.

-Just run `make` with a Go Compiler installed and access to very common unix tools.
-It will output a static site to `dist/` that can be uploaded to any web server.
+Just run `make`: it will output a static site to `dist/` that can be uploaded to any web server.

 Alternatively, you can just download the latest [TODO: artifact.zip].